-A soft conical cap with the top bent forward, worn in ancient times and now identified with the liberty cap.
+A soft conical cap with the top bent forward, worn in ancient times and identified with the Roman cap of liberty.

 - In the beginning, she was the sublime leader of liberty with the Phrygian cap recalling not so much antiquity as the French Revolution.